stuwilkins/antplus/README.md

-# ant-recorder
+# antplus
-Utility to record ANT+ Sensors/Devices
+C++ and Python library and utilities for ANT+ Devices/Sensors